FrancoLee27/SecureVault/docs/PROJECT_SUMMARY.md

 ## Executive Summary

-SecureVault is a desktop password manager application developed as my A-Level Computer Science coursework project.
+SecureVault is a desktop password manager application developed as a supercurricular project to explore cryptography and secure software development.
 The application demonstrates practical implementation of cryptographic security principles while providing a user-friendly interface for secure password management.

 ## Project Statistics